taviroquai/OSS-Independent-Evaluation-Model/README.md

 ```

 ## 4. Usage
-For the saque of transparency of the evaluation process, the evaluation is valid if the following items are publish along with the evaluation process:
+In favor of transparency of the evaluation process, the evaluation is valid if the following items are publish along with the evaluation process:
  - The evaluation model (this)
  - The evaluation formula
- - The ponderation weights
+ - The evaluation weightings
  - The list of exclusion criterias
  - The name of the independent entities that will run the methods
  - The results of each test